willcgg/frameworks_and_languages_module/client/README.md

 - Clone repository
 - Open folder in terminal
+- Cd into client folder and type 'npm run build', this will give you the build folder which contains all of the client code optimized and ready to deploy
-- Cd into client folder and type 'make build' then 'make run'.
-Please ensure you have first run the server in order for the client to correctly load items to the page.
+- Once the build folder is present, cd into the server folder and type 'make build' then 'make run', you will be able to access the app on http:localhost:8000

 Website should now be running on http://localhost:8001